gedw99/gio-proposals/navigation/README.md

 Gio Router ( https://github.com/gioui/gio/tree/main/io/router ) and GIO X Component ( gioui.org/x/component) provide the basis, but we dont have the other things needed to build compelling apps.

-The following parts make up the whole of that experience.
+The following feature matrix make up the whole of that experience.

-## URL Handling
+**URL Handling**

 For Web its having URL's map to Pages.